Ministry-of-Product/seattleparentadvocates/_posts/2023-11-22-Inaugural-Blog-Post.md

 **We learned that kids are easy targets.** They are easily identifiable, tend to show up in a fairly predictable pattern (around schools, set release times) and are always carrying phones.
 They don’t have to be flashing them for attackers to know they have them.
 In most cases, the robbers used conversational ruses or just plain demanded the victims’ phones.
 Usually specifying iPhones.

 This rendered the two of the instructions given to students rather useless.
 1-Don’t flash your phones (duh they know you have one) and 2- Call 911 if you’ve been robbed.  …  🤔 ..
+Families need another plan.
+The discussions need to be had that phones can be replaced, and what to do if you're left phoneless.

 **It may be helpful to have a “safe place” plan** if your student is rendered injured/robbed and scared.
 Thinking clearly is tough for anyone under those circumstances.
 If they are closer to the school than home, maybe return to the school for assistance?
 Are there trusted neighbors nearby to rely upon?
 Is there a public place with cameras, such as a gas station/police/fire station nearby to drive to if your student fears they are being followed?